Is Your Canned Pumpkin Actually Made of Pumpkin?

 Admittedly, the Dickinsons that Libby’s uses aren’t as pretty as your typical pumpkin.
 Their skin is tan or beige, and their shape is more oblong than the round ones you hunt down for a Jack-o’-lantern (using these 31 free pumpkin carving stencils, of course).
 They might look like ugly pumpkins, but they look like pumpkins nonetheless.
 “It’s lightly ribbed and has a stem on it,” says Ackerman.
 “Looking at that Dickinson pumpkin, you would call it a pumpkin.”

 Libby’s isn’t hiding what’s in their cans at all—it even has a full informational video showing off its ugly pumpkins.
-(Find out how to preserve your carved pumpkin so it looks pretty for weeks.)
+Here are 25 ways you can use up a can of pumpkin.

 The canned pumpkin you’ll find has been cultivated to have a less stringy texture than the original Dickinsons it came from, but that doesn’t make it any less of a pumpkin.
 Instead of using high-tech GMOs, says Ackerman, plant breeders hand-pollinated Dickinson pumpkins to get the best flavor—sort of like how the carving pumpkins in your patch have been cultivated for their shape.

 Bottom line?
 Instead of stressing about whether the squash in your puree would have made a nice Jack-o’-lantern, might as well just enjoy your pie.
-We recommend these 10 healthy pumpkin spice treats that aren’t lattes.
+Next, we recommend these pumpkin spice products to enjoy your fall festivities.